TinaZhang1219/Tina-Zhang-Portfolio/final-project-part-three.md

 ### Add citation to the text and sources for the embed graph
 Previously, the shorthand just had a reference page, but my superscript links actually all did not work.
 I realized when I copied my writing from the Word document, it automatically delete all the supersciprts.
 So I went through and included the real citation links.
 Additionally, all the graph I embed from Tableau does not have source listed at the caption area, so I went back Tableau and add the sources on the graph.
 The credibility of the graph and my write-up increase by doing this.

-### Overall Cleanup and Design Changes
+### Overall Cleanup and Design Changes (Final design decisions)
 My orginial draft was pretty incomplete when I sent it over to my interviewers, so I generally just did some cleanup.
-I added more text, rearranged some of the pages, cheng the font size of some important number or text, and included a few more design elements.
+I added more text, rearranged some of the pages, change the font size of some important number or text I want to emphasize, and included a few more design elements.
 Aside from the design items mentioned in the above sections, I also had to play around with the color scheme.
 I try to use brown-ish color background when doing analysis on copper, and use green/chile city background when giving the policy recmmendation.
 I’ve learned that overall, sticking to one color scheme throughout the whole site is a bit more difficult that I had expected it to be.

 ## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

-Text here!

-My audience is Chile's policymakers and Chilean citizens.
-**Chile's policymakers** I decided upon this audience because I feel that those are the two groups are either the biggest advocates and people who can make the largest impact.
-For example, parents are the taxpayers in this situation and can have significant influence over which policies are enforced.
+My audience is Chile's policymakers.
+I decided upon Chile's policymakers because I feel that Chile's policymakers are those who can make the largest impact.
+For example, the policymaker work in Board of Trade or Ministry of Foreign Affair can have significant influence over which policies are enforced.
 The legislators/school board members are the decision makers in this situation.

-## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

-Text here!
+The only adjustment I made for my audience in my final project is in the presentation.
+When I was initially structuring what I wanted to say, I kept making too long of an introduction/overview for people not familiar with the Chilean economy, However, as Chile's policymakers and government officials, they would already know the details was and would need long introduction.

 ## References
 All references like information, photos, and data sources are correctly cited in shorthand.

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

-Text here!
+Overall, I really enjoyed working on this project.
+Having prior knowledge of the data and the subject matter was beneficial as it allowed me to concentrate on tailoring the presentation for the appropriate/target audience.
+However, I do regret not having explored more design options for my visuals.
+I felt somewhat limited by my proficiency in the software and wished I could have executed my ideas more effectively.
+Looking ahead to the next iteration, I anticipate improving my design skills through the Tableau class, which should enable me to better articulate my concepts.
+Given more time, I would have liked to experiment further to bring my designs to fruition, though Tableau's complexity sometimes posed a challenge.
+Finally, I would have wanted to find a way to connect the shorthand page with my policy memo to Chile government that I wrote related to this theme and the shorthand page.